High-level EU Visit to the 2017 Connectivity Project for Johovac – Rudanka Motorway Section in BiH

 Ahead of the Western Balkans Summit in Poznan, the Head of the EU Delegation and EU Special Representative in BiH, Ambassador Lars-Gunnar Wigemark visited the newly opened construction site for the Johovac Interchange – Rudanka Interchange motorway section on the Mediterranean Corridor (Corridor Vc) in Bosnia and Herzegovina.

-Ambassador Wigemark was accompanied by Ms Željka Cvijanović, President of the Republic of Srpska, Mr Neđo Trninić, Minister of Transport and Communications of the Republic of Srpska, Mr Ian Brown, Head of EBRD Office in BiH, and, Mr Dušan Topić, CEO of the Public Company Republic of Srpska Motorways.
+Ambassador Wigemark was accompanied by Ms Željka Cvijanović, President of the Republika Srpska, Mr Neđo Trninić, Minister of Transport and Communications of the Republika Srpska, Mr Ian Brown, Head of EBRD Office in BiH, and, Mr Dušan Topić, CEO of the Public Company Republika Srpska Motorways.

 The 6-km motorway on the Svilaj to Doboj section of Corridor Vc, between Interchange Johovac, in Tovira, and Interchange Rudanka in Kostajnica that will be built through this project, including the interchanges and a two-lane 1-km long access road in Kostajnica, over the River Bosna, will provide motorway access to the existing local transport network.
 Once complete, it will ensure direct connection to Bana Luka – Doboj motorway and to the existing M17 main road in Bosnia and Herzegovina.